 Keen to get our photo taken with these athletes, our local tour guide encouraged us and asked a pair of young wrestlers for us.
 Always good to have a local in toe as the Japanese generally and unashamedly do not normally speak another language.

 She later told us she that the wrestlers we were pictured with were victorious in their matches that morning.
-She further explaining that she wouldn’t have approached a fighter either on the way to his match, or on his way home, wallowing in defeat.
+She further explained to us that she wouldn’t have approached a fighter either on the way to his match, or on his way home, wallowing in defeat.

 We, quickly, were able to distinguish the focused facial expressions of those yet to fight and the either sullen or happy demeanour of those that had won or lost.
 We were fortunate to meet and have our picture moment with “two happy chappies” obviously victorious in their early morning bouts.